ideasonpurpose/wp-data-model/README.md

 ### AWS Lambda

-The **aws** directory contains the lambda function which handles update requests from the WordPress Admin Plugins page.
-The function should be deployed manually through the AWS Console.
-Use this link to switch to the correct role: [AWS Login](https://signin.aws.amazon.com/switchrole?roleName=OrganizationAccountAccessRole&account=iop003&displayName=IOP&color=B7CA9D)
+The **aws** directory contains the lambda function which handles update requests from the WordPress Admin Plugins page for each installed plugin.

+Lambda function updates must be manually triggered by calling `npm run lambda:deploy`.

+#### Notes

+- The **wp-update-handler** lambda function lives in AWS region **`us-east-2`**.
+- AWS lambda functions run on node v14, run `nvm use 14` before `npm install` to ensure package compatibility.
+- AWS Credentials should be created from **IAM > Users > Secuirty Credentials** for user **iop-cams**.
+Duplicate **.env.sample** and update the values in that file
+- AWS API-Gateway now references the lambda using `$LATEST` instead of a published version to make deploying updates simpler.
+The **Lambda Function** setting is found in the API Gateway Resource's POST - Integration Request options
+- Use this link to switch to the correct organization account role: [AWS Login](https://signin.aws.amazon.com/switchrole?roleName=OrganizationAccountAccessRole&account=iop003&displayName=IOP&color=B7CA9D)

 ### GitHub Actions

-The publish-to-aws GitHub Action will build the plugin and push the artifact to our S3 updates bucket.
-The project needs to define two GitHub Secrets for accessing AWS, these names are found in the `env` section at the top of the [example/.github/workflows/publish-to-aws.yml](https://github.com/ideasonpurpose/wp-data-model/blob/master/example/.github/workflows/publish-to-aws.yml#L9-L10) file:
+The **publish-to-aws** GitHub Action (part of the example plugin) will build the plugin and push the artifact to our S3 updates bucket.
+Each project will need to define two GitHub Secrets for accessing AWS, these names are found in the `env` section at the top of the [example/.github/workflows/publish-to-aws.yml](https://github.com/ideasonpurpose/wp-data-model/blob/master/example/.github/workflows/publish-to-aws.yml#L9-L10) file:

 ```yaml
 env: